alppekk/ekinci.github.io/_posts/2017-01-01-neuroaesthetics.md

 ---
 Golconda by Rene Magritte, 1953.

-# The Neuroscience of Aesthetics
+# The Neuroscience of Aesthetic

 Throughout history, aesthetic experiences have had a strong impact on human life, influencing architecture, art, cinema, and even personal decisions and well-being [^1] [^2].
 While we find some things attractive or pleasing, we dislike or find  others unpleasing.
 Basically, empirical aesthetics aims to understand these responses using statistical and neuroscientific methods [^3].
 <br>